Circa Infinity

 Circa Infinity is a puzzle-platform game developed and published by Kenny Sun.
 It was released on September 9, 2015 for Microsoft Windows, OS X, and Linux.
-Versions for Nintendo Switch, Xbox One, and Xbox Series X and Series S were released by RedDeerGames on November 5, 2021.
+Console versions for Nintendo Switch, Xbox One, and Xbox Series X and Series S were released by RedDeerGames on November 5, 2021.
 The game is set on recursive, concentric circles that alternate in color, on which a variety of enemies pose the player with numerous challenges.